Sunday, December 23, 2007

 Mr. Morgan, in a clear tone that had strong echoes of Charlie Parker, played only one tune for that set — Duke Ellington's A Flower is a Lovesome Thing.

-But he played that one tune for over an hour, never repeating, finding new ins and outs, and over and over building long periods of beautiful tension and then finding release in the 8 note phrase which corresponds to the syllables of the song's title.
+But he played that one tune for one full hour, finding new ins and outs, and over and over again building long periods of beautiful tension and then finding release in the 8 note phrase which corresponds to the syllables of the song's title.

-I'm a lover of jazz — and I went on to work for awhile at One Step Down — but I had never before heard anything at that level, and never have since.
+I'm a lover of jazz — and, later on, I went on to work for awhile at One Step Down — but I had never before heard anything at that level, and never have since.

 Here's how the New York Times, in a 1987 piece, described his art: